aqoong/DynamicIndicator/README.md

 ![Alt Text](https://github.com/aqoong/DynamicIndicator/raw/master/readme_images/sample.gif)

 [Custom View]
-This is Custom View for Android.
+This is free Custom View for Android.

 ## How to Use